KSCF Working To Stop Child Trafficking in India

 Kailash Satyarthi Foundation is the best child sponsorship organization that disseminates best practices relating to child protection and rights.
 We at KSCF believe Freedom is non negotiable.
 We’ve pledged to eradicate child trafficking, child labour and child marriage right at its source along with addressing other cross-cutting issues of education, child sexual abuse, water, sanitation, hygiene and livelihood.

-SOLUTION TO STOP CHILD TRAFFICKING
+How TO STOP CHILD TRAFFICKING in India?

 Kailash Satyarthi Children’s Foundation (KSCF) launched one of the largest survivor-led campaigns on bicycles and bikes across 20 districts in Bihar and Jharkhand in 2020-21 to raise awareness about evils like child trafficking, child labour, and child sexual abuse.